- 01. A Brief History of the English Language

 - 07. Tips for Improving Your English Skills

 - 08. Learn English Spelling With a Private Tutor

 Rules for silent vowels and vowel pairs, the use of prefixes and suffixes and how to form adjectives and adverbs make phonetics only a part-time learning tool.

 Some words' spelling has to be memorized in conjunction with their meaning.
 Poll and pole are a case in point.
 Which one suggests a survey and which one is a long, slender piece of wood or metal?

-If so, you are ready to explore the top ten misspelled words of the English language.
+Are you ready to explore the top ten misspelled words of the English language?
 Along the way, you will find tips to start you on the path to proper spelling, every time.

 Misspelled is in fact one of the most misspelled words in the English language.

 Learning word etymology is generally not a part of mainstream English teaching.
-English lessons usually emphasize spelling rules as a facet of basic English, rather than delving deeper into each word and how it acquired its meaning, and how its spelling and meaning have changed through time.
+English lessons usually emphasize spelling rules as just a small part of basic English, rather than diving deeper into each word and how it acquired its meaning, and how its spelling and meaning have changed through time.
 But don't forget the many exceptions in the English language.

 If you are an international student, you may recognize several English words with roots in French.

 One such noun, government, ranks high on the list of words that are routinely incorrect both in written and spoken English.